attila-lendvai/maru/doc/vm.md

 It is implemented in terms of a set of axiomatic primitives provided by the *target* domain, aka the [*platform*](platforms.md) upon which the Maru VM's implementation is running.
-Think of something like the Linux kernel running on x86_64, or libc on an aarch64 machine.
+A platform is something like the Linux kernel running on x86_64 hardware, or libc on an aarch64 machine.

-The code running in the target domain is also called the *kernel*.
+The codebase that is running in the target domain is also called the *kernel*.

+### Eval pipeline

+There are 3 phases in which a sexp turns into a value:

+  1) `expand` is a macroexpand: it looks up and runs any user-specified macros.
+Macros are functions/transformers that can return any sexp to be placed instead of their invocation forms.
+Not many surprises here relative to other lisps.

+  2) `encode` is a phase where the sexp is transformed into an internal data structure that can be easily evaluated (it's just a thinly annotated sexp).
+This process is mostly about instantiating `<env>` and `<variable>` objects, and allocating unique indices for the variables to be used for addressing the bindings arrays at eval time.
+At read-time all unquoted forms are expanded and encoded.

+  3) `eval` runs an encoded form to yield a value at run-time.

+`apply` is their cousine that can execute the code captured into a lambda/closure.

+### Data structures

+TODO, WARNING: this may be inaccurate, limited by my current understanding.

+ - `<env>` is a key-value store that holds `<variable>` objects as values; it's the current lexical scope. `*globals*` is a variable that holds the toplevel lexical scope.

+   - `parent`: no surprises here, variable lookup is delegated upwards.
+   - `level`: this is **not** the level in the parent chain. `level` is incremented when crossing lambda boundaries.
+It is needed for the implementation of closures capturing variables from their lexical environment.

+ - `<context>` is a where the variable values are held at evaluation time.

+   - `bindings` is an array that holds the values.
+It's indexed according to the variable allocation in the `<env>`s that are calculated at `encode` time.

+Closures capture the `<context>` where they are instantiated and this is how they share variables with other closures.

 ## Implementation strategies